athanga22/athanga22/README.md

 Most of my work sits at the intersection of agent orchestration, retrieval, and evaluation — the parts of an AI system that decide whether it works outside a demo.

-Open to AI engineering roles.
+Open to AI engineering and SDE roles.
 [Email](mailto:ashishthanga@icloud.com) · [LinkedIn](https://www.linkedin.com/in/ashish-thanga-2252b416b/)